quicwg/multipath/presentations/Minutes - Multipath QUIC side meeting Oct 2021.md

 Many servers require CIDs, so you know which server in the farm the packet goes to, but many clients don't use CIDs, because they can distinguish between endpoints based on four-tuples and reduce the size of each packet.

-Allow for negotiation when the connection is established?
+Current new draft proposal allows for negotiation when the connection is established.
+Is that a way foward for now?

 * Robin - why not use different keys per path?
 * Christian - Chicken and egg problem: You need keys for probes.

-* Martin - I'm pushing QUIC offload, and changing the way crypto works will make it harder to deploy multipath.
+* Martin - I'm pushing QUIC offload.
+Changing the way crypto works will make it harder to deploy multipath.
 * Mirja - It depends on how you do crypto offload, doesn't it?
+Nonce length need to be flexible.
 (Christian agrees - you just need a different IV for each connection)

 * Ian - definitely prefer single number space, and suggest having the sender be smarter about ranges it sends - if you assign half the ACK space to each path, you don't have to change anything to avoid large numbers of ranges.
 * Christian - this is in the spirit of what I wrote in the single number space draft, but getting smarter is going to require experience.
 We want to have a negotiation for this.